radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-sidecar/index.md

 This how-to guide will provide an overview of how to:

-- Leverage a [Dapr sidecar](https://docs.dapr.io/concepts/dapr-services/sidecar/) with your Radius Application
+- Add a [Dapr sidecar](https://docs.dapr.io/concepts/dapr-services/sidecar/) to your Radius container

 ## Prerequisites